noahgift/data-engineering-and-dataops/question-answer.md

+### Cloud

+Q:  How do ports and networking work with applications like Flask, FastAPI and AWS.
+This is a very confusing topic, clarify for me.

 ### MLOps

 Q:  I am a Data Scientist and am learning data engineering to meet market demand.
 Do I start learning cloud and MLOPs?